Medieval Madness

 Medieval Madness is a Williams pinball machine released in June 1997.
 Designed by Brian Eddy and programmed by Lyman Sheats, it had a production run of 4,016 units.
-As of December 7, 2024, the Pinside pinball community lists it as the 2nd highest-ranked pinball machine (behind the 2021 Godzilla machine by Stern); many adherents consider it the greatest of all time.
+Many casual players consider it the greatest pinball game.

 Various remake versions were released from 2015 onwards by Chicago Gaming under license from Planetary Pinball who hold the rights for manufacturing Williams pinball machines and parts.

-There were hopes at Williams that this would help to resurrect the pinball industry as voiced by Steve Kordek, and the advertising flyer proclaiming "Behold the Renaissance of Pinball".
+There were hopes at Williams that this would help to resurrect the pinball industry as voiced by Steve Kordek, with the advertising flyer proclaiming "Behold the Renaissance of Pinball".